SwiftyJSON/SwiftyJSON/README.md

 If the JSON is:
 *  an array, the app may crash with "index out-of-bounds."
 *  a dictionary, it will be assigned to `nil` without a reason.
-*  not an array or a dictionary, the app may crash with an "unrecognised selector" exception.
+*  not an array or a dictionary, the app may crash with an "unrecognized selector" exception.

 This will never happen in SwiftyJSON.